github/docs/content/code-security/dependabot/dependabot-version-updates/listing-dependencies-configured-for-version-updates.md

 ## Viewing dependencies monitored by {% data variables.product.prodname_dependabot %}

 After you've enabled version updates, you can confirm that your configuration is correct using the **{% data variables.product.prodname_dependabot %}** tab in the dependency graph for the repository.
-For more information, see "[Configuring {% data variables.product.prodname_dependabot %} version updates](/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/enabling-and-disabling-dependabot-version-updates)."
+For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates)."

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.accessing-repository-graphs %}